cinemascience/cinema_debye_scherrer/README.md

 # Cinema:Debye-Scherrer

 Cinema:Debye-Scherrer is an interactive visualization tool for exploring datasets.
-It has been applied to multi-dataset Rietveld analyses for the validation, scientific discovery, and experimental design.
+It has been applied to multi-dataset Rietveld analyses for the validation of the analyses, scientific discovery, and experimental design.

 Cinema:Debye-Scherrer is a web-based data exploration tool built on from the Cinema Components (https://github.com/lanl/cinema_components) and D3 (https://d3js.org/) JavaScript libraries.
 The different visualizations (eg. scatter plot) in Cinema:Debye-Scherrer are interactive and linked with each other.